Punjabi cuisine: Herbs and spices

 Indian subcontinent-based spices are used in Punjabi cuisine, which are ground in a mortar and pestle or a food processor.

 Beverages

 Punjab has a diverse range of beverages.
 Some are dairy-based such as lassi and buttermilk.
 Water buffalo milk-based products are especially common around Punjab.
 Examples are mango lassi, mango milkshake, and chaas.
 Others are juices derived from vegetables and fruits, such as watermelon shakes, carrot juice and tamarind juice (imli ka paani).
 Shikanjvi and neembu paani drinks are especially preferred during the summer.
 Jal-jeera is also common as well.

 Sattu is a traditional North Indian drink that is also traditionally consumed in the Punjab.
 Sattu is made by roasting barley grains and then grinding them into powder, mixed with salt and turmeric and water.

-The local regional drinks in Punjab also include Doodh soda (milk soda), Desi Dharu (a local form of alcohol in India) and Bantay (a local soda drink) in Pakistan.
+The local regional drinks in Punjab also include Doodh soda (milk soda), Desi Daaru (a local form of alcohol in India) and Bantay (a local soda drink) in Pakistan.